Gagan-Nagadev/NLP/README.md

 The distinction between autoregressive and masked language models offers complementary approaches to language understanding and generation, with each type excelling in specific application domains.
 As the field continues to evolve, language models remain central to advancing our ability to create more sophisticated and capable AI systems that can effectively interact with human language.

----

-*This report synthesizes key concepts from foundational language model literature, providing a comprehensive overview for researchers and practitioners in natural language processing.*